On volumes and filling collections of multicurves: Bounds for unstratifiable pairs and proof of Theorem

 Moreover, we have that all $F_t$ are the same on the funnels.
 Thus, by picking some very small $t_0>0$ we have a homotopy, with very small trace, from $F_{t_0}$ to a map $F'_{t_0}$ such that $F'_{t_0}$ agrees with $f_0$ on $\mathcal T_0'$ and in the funnels.
 Then, by working on the compact surfaces we conclude as in the Interpolation Theorem \cite{BS2017}. \epf

-Finally, the proof of Lemma \cite[5.2]{BS2017} carries through so for any SRS $f:S_{g,n}\rar N$ let $S$ be the surface with the pull-back metric then, there is a hyperbolic surface $X_{hyp}$ and a $K$-Lipschitz homeomorphism $X_{hyp}\rar S$ where $K=K(\abs{\chi(S_{g,n})})$.
+Finally, the proof of Lemma \cite[5.2]{BS2017} carries through in our setting so for any SRS $f:S_{g,n}\rar M$ let $S$ be the surface with the pull-back metric induced from $f$ then, there is a hyperbolic surface $X_{hyp}$ and a $K$-Lipschitz homeomorphism $X_{hyp}\rar S$ where $K=K(\abs{\chi(S_{g,n})})$.
 Thus, given an interpolation between SRS or CSRS we obtain a path in the corresponding Teichm\"uller space $\mathcal T(S_{g,n})$.

 Given a 3-manifold with non-empty boundary $(M,\partial M)$ we will use $D_\partial (M)$ to denote the manifold obtained by doubling $M$ alongs its boundary: $D_\partial (M)\eqdef M\cup_{\partial M} M$.